Not Only Had They Occupied The Lands,

-Inside the hall, fastidious quotes all over a wide wall, all in English and Hebrew, not a single word in Arabic inside.
+Inside the hall, fastidious quotes all over a full wall, all in English and Hebrew, not a single word in Arabic inside.
 I tried to focus on the articulate quotes, very powerful words, but frankly, something inside me didn’t buy it.

-Inside the conference room, a spacious room, with best equipment, out of the 300 settings, only half of them were occupied, I felt glowing as my friend was expecting not more than 40, so it would be at least motivating.
+Inside the conference room, spacious room, with the best equipment, out of the 300 settings, only half of them were occupied, I felt glowing as my friend was expecting not more than 40, so it would be at least motivating.

-Maybe at that point I seemed to be too good looking to be smart, so he took me with this naivety smile.
+Maybe at that point, I seemed to be too good looking to be smart, so he took me with this naivety smile.

-The audience however, was over 80 percent Arabs, for the irony of the situation most of the girls there were wearing veils.
+The audience, however, was over 80 percent Arabs, for the irony of the situation most of the girls there were wearing veils.

 Honestly, each time I looked at the speakers, speaking in Hebrew and looked around the audience most Arabs, I felt irritated, and the topic was about Arabs.

-I kept telling myself that I shouldn’t be judgmental, and maybe all those Arab veils will disappear at the next session as my friend predicted , they even moved us to a smaller room, searching for more intimacy in the topic .
+I kept telling myself that I shouldn’t be judgmental, and maybe all those Arab veils will disappear at the next session as my friend predicted, they even moved us to a smaller room, searching for more intimacy in the topic.

 My friend’s and the coordinator prediction failed as the room was filled with everyone, and all the veiled youngsters were still there.

 I wanted the veils to fade away so that I would induce myself that the use of Hebrew in that event was justifiable.
-I wanted to see all the other Arabs who were there were not Arabs, I wanted to see a 90 percent Hebrew audience.
+I wanted to see all the other Arabs who were there were not Arabs; I wanted to see a 90 percent Hebrew audience.

-It is true that it was a hundred percent Hebrew speaking people though.
+It is true that it was a hundred percent Hebrew speaking people, though.

 I was wedged there because my friend who was supposed to speak was the last to make his presentation, and yes, it is true, that he broke the monotony that was occupying the place and his appeal won.

-swiftly, I was some less than thirty years ago inside a history class, with that sentence that might be the only sentence that I got out of from history in all my life, CULTURAL OCCUPATION, there was this small paragraph in our history book in 3rd grade that explained about how when occupiers invade lands, they occupy it not just through arm invasions but through cultural and social facets too.
+swiftly, I was some less than thirty years ago in a history class, with that sentence that might be the only sentence that I got out of from history in all my life, CULTURAL OCCUPATION, there was this small paragraph in our history book in 3rd grade that explained about how when occupiers invade lands, they occupy it not just through arm invasions but through cultural and social facets too.

-I was seeing before me the Algerian and Moroccan occurrence, how these people until this day suffer from being unable to exploit their own language efficiently.
+I was seeing before me the Algerian and Moroccan occurrence, how these people until this day suffer from being unable to exploit their language efficiently.